Anuj Gurwara: Radio

 In 2005, Anuj auditioned for All India Radio.
 He was selected and started hosting music-based shows on Yuvavani.
 Following All India Radio, Anuj worked for Radio Biryani, a private radio program setup that aired on the AIR frequency.
 That year, Anuj was awarded Best RJ (Hindi) for his show, Naach Meri Jaan.
 Anuj's joined Radio City 91.1 FM in 2006.
 The station was setting up in Hyderabad, one of the first private FM stations in the city.

 Anuj began hosting an evening drive time show, Recharge, six days a week, from 8:00 pm to 11:00 pm.
 He played popular Hindi music and maintained high energy, wit and humor throughout the three hours.
 The show was a hit right in its early days.
 It struck a chord with the evening listenership that would drive back from work, and as Anuj would say, "recharge" their batteries on their way home.
 Anuj enjoyed immense popularity through the show.
 The name stuck with him and he is fondly called RJ "Recharge" Anuj to this day.
 Anuj shifted to the 5:00–9:00 pm time slot after a year, yet, commanded a dedicated listenership in Hyderabad.

 Owing to his personal connect and popularity with listeners, he was awarded "No.1 RJ across All-India Radio City" for the year 2006–07.
 Anuj was soon shifted to the morning show, The Radio City Breakfast Show, from 7:00 am to 11:00 am, where he, with Shraddha, gave a fun and energetic start to the day.
 The chirpy, positive and friendly banter between them had Hyderabad tuned in every morning.
 In February 2008, Anuj was awarded "India's Best Radio Host for 2007-08" in a nationwide search.

 Anuj quit Radio City in July 2008, after the station changed its language mix to a more regional sound.

 Podcast

 In 2021, Anuj published his own podcast - EdTalk with Anuj!
 A talk-show series focused on conversations around the Education system in India.

+He is also the voice of Bhoot Bhulaiya - a horror podcast released in 2023.
+Produced by Kommune, it is based on stories by Jatin Bhasin.